Search by Keyword

 Song Structure and Style

-Following the lead of most of the Lennon / McCartney compositions written thus far, Harrison chose to follow the usual established pattern of 'verse/ verse/ bridge/verse' (or aaba) for “Don’t Bother Me.”
+Following the lead of the majority of the Lennon / McCartney compositions written thus far, Harrison chose to follow the usual established pattern of 'verse/ verse/ bridge/verse' (or aaba) for “Don’t Bother Me.”
 Predictably for a lead guitarist, a guitar solo spot was written into the song, which extends the pattern to include another verse to accommodate the guitar solo, another bridge and then a final extended verse.
 The song follows the pattern of many George Harrison compositions within The Beatles catalog, being in a minor key with sad/angry lyrics.

 The final measure of the bridge appears as another break with only George’s vocals leading us into the third verse, which is also identical to the rest of the verses apart from a different set of lyrics.
 This leads to a guitar solo played over the same verse chord pattern.
 This solo is not unlike the solo spot for the song “From Me To You,” in that the melody line of the solo is based in part on the actual melody line being sung during the verses, straying slightly to show his musical prowess.
 Another similarity is that the last four measures of the solo section actually revert back to the vocals to, once again, highlight the "hook-line" title of the song.